softwarefactory-project/sf-operator/doc/deployment/nodepool.md

 When your deployment is ready, the provider secrets have been updated in Nodepool.

-> You can also fetch the currently used configurations by running `./tools/sfconfig nodepool-providers-secrets --dump` , which will copy the configuration files from Nodepool into the files defined in sfconfig.yaml.
-Be careful not to erase important data!
+> You can also fetch the currently used configurations with the [`nodepool get providers-secrets` subcommand](./../reference/cli/index.md#get-providers-secrets).

 ## Get the builder's SSH public key